Merritt Island, Florida: Geography

 In the north, the Haulover Canal, first dug in the 19th century, separates the island from the mainland.
 To the west, the island is connected by causeways to mainland Brevard County near Titusville and Cocoa on its northern end, and in Melbourne on its southern end.
 To the east the island is connected to Cape Canaveral by the Crawlerway, and by causeways to Cocoa Beach and Satellite Beach.

 According to the United States Census Bureau, the CDP has a total area of 122.2 km2, of which 45.4 km2 is land and 76.8 km2, or 62.88%, is water.

 Fauna

 To the north, Merritt Island National Wildlife Refuge, along with a narrow barrier island that make up Canaveral National Seashore, offer an unpopulated protected buffer area for rocket launches at Kennedy Space Center.
 There are about 356 species of birds on the peninsula, one of the most diverse in the country.
 Migratory birds join the more resident wildlife, including alligators, manatees, dolphins, sea turtles, bald eagles, ospreys, bobcats, and the elusive Florida panther.
 A number of bald eagle nests are monitored atop power line poles along SR 3 within Kennedy Space Center.

 There are about 12,000 feral pigs in North Merritt Island.
-Licensed trappers catch about 2,000 annually, which keeps the population even.
+Licensed trappers catch about 2,000 annually, which maintains a stable population.
 The United States Fish and Wildlife Service would like to reduce the population.